sc0v0ne/LearnAI/cv/cv.md

 ## Overview

-Computer Vision (CV) is defined as a field of study that seeks to develop techniques to help computers “see” and understand the content of digital images such as photographs and videos.
+Computer Vision (CV) is defined as a field of study that seeks to develop techniques to help computers “see” and understand the content of digital images such as photographs and videos [1].

-Many popular computer vision applications involve trying to recognize things in photographs:
+Many popular computer vision applications involve trying to recognize things in photographs [1]:

 - **Object Classification:** What broad category of object is in this photograph?